Move Azure VMs to another region

 - In Name, specify the friendly name ContosoVMVault.
 If you have more than one subscription, select the appropriate one.

-- Create a resource group ContosoRG.
+- Create the resource group ContosoRG.

 - Specify an Azure region.
-To check supported regions, see geographic availability in Azure Site Recovery Pricing Details.
+To check supported regions, see geographic availability in Azure Site Recovery pricing details.

-- In Source, select Azure - PREVIEW.
+- In Source, select Azure.

 - In Source location, select the source Azure region where your VMs are currently running.

-- Click OK to save the settings.
+- Select OK to save the settings.

 Enable replication for Azure VMs and start copying the data

-- In Settings, click Disaster recovery (preview).
+In Settings, select Disaster recovery.

-- In Configure disaster recovery > Target region select the target region to which you'll replicate.
+In Configure disaster recovery > Target region, select the target region to which you'll replicate.

-- For this tutorial, accept the other default settings.
+For this tutorial, accept the other default settings.

 - In Failover, select Latest.
-The encryption key setting isn't relevant for this scenario.

 - Select Shut down machine before beginning failover.
 Site Recovery attempts to shut down the source VM before triggering the failover.
 Failover continues even if shutdown fails.
 You can follow the failover progress on the Jobs page.